RRQ (esports): History

-In March 2025, RRQ was officially selected as one of the 40 esports organizations worldwide to join the Esports World Cup Foundation's Club Partner Program.
+In March 2025, RRQ was officially selected as one of 40 esports organizations worldwide to join the Esports World Cup Foundation's (EWCF) Club Partner Program.
 This initiative aims to support the growth and sustainability of top-tier esports clubs by providing financial assistance and resources to enhance their operations and global reach.
+They finished in 27th place, but were eligible to earn the share prize pool money and ranking (joint 20th) after having two divisions (MLBB and Free Fire) finish in the Top 8 and other clubs did not meet the requirements.

+In late March 2026, RRQ again was selected as one of the 40 esports organization worldwide to join the EWCF Club Foundation.
+They become one of the four Southeast Asia clubs that joined the 2026 foundation alongside fellow Indonesian organization ONIC Esports, Team Secret (based in the Philippines) and GAM Esports (based in Vietnam).